denten-books/plain-text/2-device.md

 the post-war turn towards technology as a field of cultural analysis.
 The formalist period in literary theory signalled a turn away from history and philosophy of literature towards the mechanics of literary production.
-The turn towards technique entailed a mechanistic understanding of language and literature, by which linguistic phenomena began to be viewed as a system of moving parts, which produced meaning through use.
-The turn to technique meant also that the mechanisms of meaning production were also accessible to a mass audience.
-The Russian formalists in particular understood their task as one of radical democratization.
+The technical turn entailed a mechanistic understanding of language and literature, by which linguistic phenomena began to be viewed as a system of moving parts, capable of producing meaning through use.
+The turn to technique meant also that the mechanisms of meaning production, on the sides of both authorship and apprehension, were made accessible to a mass audience.
+The Russian formalists in particular understood their task as one of radical democratization of the literary sphere.
 High literature that was once the purview of the select few could now belong to the proletariat at large.
 This meant that the reading and the writing of literature could be distilled into a set of reproducible rules---technique over art---which could be learned and shared widely.

 Beyond its political context, the mechanization of language must also be seen in its instrumental environment.
 As we shall see in the later sections of this